-Bellevue Mondotte is small jewel of a vineyard that is perfectly located, just east of the picturesque St. Emilion village.
-The vineyard is very close to the other St. Emilion estates also owned by Gerard Perse; Chateau Pavie, Chateau Pavie Decesse, and it is just a bit further from another Perse family owned vineyard, Chateau Monbousquet.
+Bellevue Mondotte is a small jewel of a vineyard that is perfectly located, just east of the picturesque St. Emilion village.
+The vineyard is very close to the other St. Emilion estates also owned by Gerard Perse; Chateau Pavie, Chateau Pavie Decesse, and it is just a bit further from another Perse family-owned vineyard, Chateau Monbousquet.

 Chateau Bellevue Mondotte Vineyards, Terroir, Grapes, Winemaking

+The small, 2-hectare vineyard of Bellevue Mondotte is 100% Merlot starting in 2020.
+The Cabernet Franc and Cabernet Sauvignon could be back in the vineyard by 2030.
 The vines are on average close to 50 years of age.
-The vineyard has a southern exposure.
+The vineyard has southern exposures.
 The tiny vineyard is on the top of the limestone plateau, with elevations that can reach 80 meters at its peak.

 In fact, the yields are probably lower than you will find at almost every Left Bank estate as well.
 It is not unheard of for Bellevue Mondotte to produce wines from as little as 15 hectoliters per hectare!

-After harvesting and intense sorting at Bellevue Mondotte, for the vinification of Bellevue Mondotte alcoholic fermentation starts naturally in temperature controlled, oak wood vats.
+After harvesting and intense sorting at Bellevue Mondotte, for the vinification of Bellevue Mondotte alcoholic fermentation starts naturally in temperature-controlled, oak wood vats.
 This initial step is followed by a long maceration can, which can last up to seven weeks.
-Malolactic fermentation takes place in barrel.
+Malolactic fermentation takes place in barrels.

-The wine of Bellevue Mondotte is aged in 100%, new, French oak barrels for an average of 24 months.
-During the first six months, the wine rests on its fine lees.
+The wine of Bellevue Mondotte is aged in 90%, new, French oak barrels for up to 24 months.
+During the first six months of aging, the wine remains on its fine lees.